News from the AEB Division

 January 9, 2024

-ISEM researchers have conducted a study examining the impact of abiotic and biotic factors on the diversity of endemic European artiodactyls during the Great Divide.
+ISEM researchers conducted a study examining the impact of abiotic and biotic factors on the diversity of endemic European artiodactyls during the Great Discontinuity.
 The results suggest a decline in endemic artiodactyls linked to major environmental changes rather than active competition with immigrants.

 December 20, 2023

-Interactions between plants and pollinators have evolved since the earliest days of angiosperms, but current environmental changes are causing a decline in pollinators.
-A study of field pansies in the Paris region shows a rapid increase in self-fertilization and changes in traits, towards less attractiveness to pollinators, demonstrating a rapid evolution in plant reproductive systems.
+Interactions between plants and pollinators have evolved since the early days of angiosperms, but current environmental changes are causing a decline in pollinators.
+A study of field pansies in the Paris region shows a rapid increase in self-pollination and changes in traits, making them less attractive to pollinators, demonstrating a rapid evolution in plant reproduction systems.

 Acoustics reveal the keys to the vertical distribution of marine animal biomass